simply-hg/delirious/README.md

 - [X] Show saved items
 - [X] Show a single item
 - [X] Show Favicons
-- [ ] Show unread items of a feed.
+- [ ] Show unread items of a single feed.
 This works, but there is an optical glitch due to an odd behaviour of jquery mobile.
 - [X] Show more info on local hot links
 - [X] Links look ugly.
 Somewhat fixed.
 - [X] Implement a login workflow, i.e. alert when user is not logged in and stuff.
 Partly finished.